brindhaganesan/FakeNewsClassification/README.md

-Problem statement – Fake news detection
+Problem statement – Fake news classification

 Goal - Develop a supervised learning model that can accurately classify news articles as real or fake using Natural Language Processing (NLP) techniques.